 Coming up in the Energy and Spirituality section, you will learn how the sun has been a source of sacred power for many world religions.

 Currently, fossil fuels such as coal, oil, and natural gas are the primary energy sources used by humans.
 These fuels were also originated by solar radiation, many millions of years ago: solar radiation made plants grow through photosynthesis, and it is the remnants of these plants, subject to extreme pressure and temperature, that became fossil fuels.
 Fossil fuels, with their very high energy density, were among the major drivers of the extensive development of human societies in the XIX and XX centuries.
 Unfortunately, the rate at which humans use fossil fuels is contributing greatly to changes in the climate that threaten the Earth and all of its inhabitants, including humans.
 Burning fossil fuels releases carbon dioxide, the major contributor to climate change.
 However, there are other alternatives based on solar radiation, such as wind or photovoltaic energy, that do not emit carbon dioxide.
-It is crucial that we continue to develop technologies that can more efficiently capture solar radiation energy, convert it into electricity, store this electricity, and distribute it to homes, buildings, and industry.
+It is crucial that we continue to develop these and other technologies that can more efficiently capture solar radiation energy and distribute it to homes, buildings, and industry.
 Solar radiation power efficiently harnessed has the capacity to completely replace fossil fuels.
 We saw this in the El Hierro case study that opened this chapter.
 The challenge for the future is to build a world economy that is based on clean renewable energy.